top of page

 • “If it doesn’t come easily, I’m not good at it.”

-These thoughts come from a fixed mindset.
-To shift, start using language that reflects growth:
+These thoughts stem from a fixed mindset.
+To shift your perspective, start using language that reflects growth:

 • “I’m learning how to do this.”